robert/robert.github.com/_posts/2023-08-30-interview.md

 tags: [Work]
 og_image: https://robertheaton.com/images/interview-cover.png
 ---
 In the last 10 years I've given more than 400 coding interviews.
-That's the equivalent of 2 working months just watching strangers having a crack at the same handful of programming challenges.
+That's the equivalent of 2 working months just watching strangers having a crack at the same few programming challenges.
 Some of my would-be colleagues solve the problems without incident, but others run into trouble for similar, easily-correctable reasons.
 I wish I could give better feedback, but because of legal and time constraints that's not how the system works.

 So instead of personalised advice, I've written this cheat sheet containing 22 tips about how to pass a programming challenge interview with me.
 The tips can't replace skill and practice, but they will help you calm your nerves, avoid silly mistakes, and showcase the best of your ability.
 Most of the tips are easy to implement, and put together they'll increase the number of interviews that you pass.